fellesverkstedet/fabricatable-machines/chamferrail/README.md

 ![Chamfer rail 320mm axis](./img/33back-side.JPG)

-A linear actuator with rack & pinion drive system, designed to be CNC-milled.
+* A linear actuator with rack & pinion drive system, designed to be CNC-milled.
-This is a simplified version of the axis system from [V-bird](#V-bird) and [Simple Gantry](#simple-gantry), which can be reproduced using only standard CNC operations and bits (chamfering using a 90deg V-bit, or 3D mill with ball nose or end mill).
+* This is a simplified version of the axis system from [V-bird](#V-bird) and [Simple Gantry](#simple-gantry),
+* Can be reproduced using only standard CNC operations and bits (chamfering using a 90deg V-bit, or 3D mill with ball nose or end mill).
+* The rack and pinion has 4.444444 steps per mm with a 200 step motor

-Additionally the pitch is slightly smaller, for higher resolution and torque.
+* The pitch is slightly smaller than v-bird rail, for higher resolution and torque.

 The files included here are for NEMA17, NEMA23 and 60mm sized motors.